THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 RISKS RELATED TO THE EVOLUTION OF THE REGULATORY FRAMEWORK

-personal data protection, is characterised by a high degree of complexity, an interpretation other than that applied by the Group may still have a significant impact on economic results.
+The Group operates in accordance with applicable provisions of law and has established processes that ensure knowledge of the specific local regulations in the contexts in which it operates and of the regulatory changes that are gradually made.
+However, since legislation on certain matters, for example taxation, is characterised by a high degree of complexity, an interpretation other than that applied by the Group may still have a significant impact on economic results.
 In this regard, the Moncler Group is involved in a programme to negotiate advance pricing agreements with the tax authorities of the main countries in which the Group operates, some finalised and some still in progress.

 In addition, the enactment of new legislation or amendments to existing legislation that impose more stringent standards – for example with regard to product compliance – may entail, by way of example, costs of adapting the production methods or characteristics of the products or may limit the Group’s operations, with negative consequences for its financial performance.